 Also, everything I just said is only relevant if you live in a part of the country where the central government still holds power.
 Much of Mexico’s territory isn’t actually Mexican; rather, it is run by various drug cartels.
 Military campaigns to retake this territory are liable to end in defeat: see Battle of Culiacan.
 As the cartels have gained territory, they’ve had to diversify out from their original line of business; much of their economy now consists of fisheries and avocado plantations.

 The whole situation is closely paralleling the fall of Rome.
 As the Germanic robber bands who had been pillaging the empire found that their source of income was running out, they had to take up farming.
-Their agrarian enterprises eventually transformed into England, France, Spain, Italy, and dozens of other statelets that have since been absorbed into a larger country.
+Their agrarian enterprises eventually transformed into the proto-states that in due time became England, France, Spain, and Italy.
 For a while there was even a kingdom of Vandals ruling over Tunisia, headquartered in what was left of Carthage.

 What happened in Rome back then is happening in Mexico now, and will happen in America eventually.

 But even though the end product isn’t nasty, it still takes at least a century for a band of criminals to transform itself into the sort of dynasty that you would want to live under.
 So if the goal, in Civil War 2.0, is to avoid being ruled over by a hybrid of Atilla the Hun and Walter White, then the example to look to is the municipio de Cherán.

 A decade ago, Cherán was a typical Mexican town of about 16,000; its people were, for the most part, indigenous and poor.
 They dealt with typical Mexican problems: the drug cartels, and corrupt police and federal officials who harassed them and looted their town, but were nowhere to be found when the drug cartels attacked.